msousa202/portfolio/README.md

 3. Set up environment variables
    - Copy `.env.example` to `.env`
-   - Fill in your Supabase and EmailJS credentials
+   - Fill in your Supabase and EmailJS credentials (see Environment Variables section)

 4. Start the development server
    ```bash